Part 2 in a series of tutorials on value investing: Putting theory into practice. How we might begin to value an old time general store.

 Sales

 So what else could we use to value this business?
 We could look at its total sales (also called revenues).
 All of the bunches of organic kale, the loaves of fresh baked bread, the boxes of macaroni and cheese and the plates of hungry man breakfasts that it serves, all added up over the course of a year will give us a number for the general store’s total revenues.
 Could we base our offering price on this number?
 Not really.
 Grocery stores are a low margin business.
 The store might sell a lot of stuff, but if its expenses are too high it might actually be losing money.
-Buying a business that could be losing money isn’t really what we had in mind.
+Buying a business that is losing money probably isn’t what we had in mind.

 Profit

 Sales and book value are valuable pieces of information to have but at the end of the day what we really want to know is how much money the company makes.
-Once the store has paid all of it’s myriad expenses, once it’s paid the farmers for their pints of fresh picked blueberries, once it’s paid my son (who worked there one summer) to wash the breakfast dishes, once it’s paid the electric company to keep the lights on, once it’s paid the bank the mortgage interest on the building and paid the tax man his share, how much is left over?
+Once the store has paid all of it’s myriad expenses, once it’s paid the farmers for their pints of fresh picked blueberries, once it’s paid my son (who worked there one summer) to wash the breakfast dishes, once it’s paid the electric company to keep the lights on, once it’s paid the bank the interest on the mortgage and paid the tax man his share, how much is left over?
 The amount that’s left over is the store’s profit.
 (This is also frequently referred to as earnings, income or net earnings or net income.)
 If I could have only one piece of information about a company, this would be it: the company’s annual profit.

 As a new owner of the business, this profit is the money that is left over for me, free and clear, after everyone else gets their piece of the pie.
 It is not earmarked for anything.
 If the accounting has been done properly, I can take this money out of the business (by way of a dividend) and the store would not suffer in any way.
 I can use this money to pay for my son’s university education or buy a new car.
 Or, I could simply sock it away in my bank account.

 It might help to start by identifying what wouldn’t be fair.
 If the current owner was asking $3 million for his business, I would say, “thanks, but no thanks.”
 It might be a wonderful establishment to frequent as a customer but as a potential new owner, the payoff at this price is just not there.
 If the annual net earnings of this business were $100 000, that’s how much I could take out of the business every year.
 At a $3 million asking price, it would take me 30 years just to make back my initial investment.
 30 years is a long time.
 A lot can go wrong in 30 years.
 Perhaps a new highway will be built bypassing main street.
+Or perhaps we’ll all be having our groceries delivered by drone by then.

 What if we offered $500 000?
 Now the math is looking much more favourable.
 At this price, the return on our investment would be 20% ($100 000 being 20% of $500 000).
 If we took all of this money out of the business, we’d have made back our initial grubstake in only 5 years.
 After that, the highway planning committee can do as it wants.
 Of course, the current owner is no dummy and is unlikely to sell off his baby at such a low price.